Thursday, November 21, 2024

 There are always some key points you might not know about lithium-ion batteries, so consider actually reading the manual.
 Don’t fully depend on your experience and knowledge, as you may have never heard of some of these cautions (e.g., Li-Ion batteries can catch fire if misused or paired with the wrong charger).

 There’s also information about battery charge cycles in the manual, so your battery will last longer if you follow the instructions.
 Understand your charger and battery.
 Make sure you read your electric bike owner’s manual and any warning stickers on it.
-For more information, ask your local bike dealer or electric bike brand you purchased from.
+For more information, ask your local bike dealer or the electric bike brand you purchased from.

 RadMini Folding E-Bike in Hot